 The team began managing the fund in August 2012 and since then it’s risen strongly, outperforming peers in the IA £ Corporate Bond sector.
 Our analysis suggests returns were boosted by the managers’ ability to invest in bonds issued by companies with strong prospects.
 Remember, past performance is not a guide to the future.

 The managers have the flexibility to invest in derivatives and emerging markets which, if used, adds risk.

 This fund invests in companies able to benefit from, and contribute to, the sustainable development of the countries they operate in.
 It combines 'stewardship' with 'ESG integration' and a ‘sustainability focus’.

 This fund is managed by Jack Nelson.
-He’s relatively new to fund management but he’s got the backing of an experienced team which we hold in very high regard.
+He’s got the backing of an experienced team which we hold in very high regard.
 They look for high quality companies with good growth prospects and strong management teams.
 They also consider the way companies manage their environmental and social impacts, engaging with companies if they feel there are improvements to be made.